Home Latest Walks Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 The farm track, just beyond the industrial estate

 Beyond a gate, the right-of-way leaves the track and goes across some grass on the right, then turns downhill along a hedgerow to rejoin the track near the bottom of the valley.
-The track passes a rusty barn on the right, then the path turns left and follows the bottom of a steep scrub-covered bank (Codling Bank, according to the map).
+The track passes a rusty barn on the right, then the path turns left and rises slightly up the far side of the valley, before following the bottom of a steep scrub-covered bank (Codlings Bank, according to the map).
 I met a couple of gentlemen here (including our friendly neighbourhood parish councillor) who had just seen four Buzzards - I saw two just after I left them, and also saw a Common Whitethroat.

 Looking north across the valley behind Kensworth - the path goes to the right of the rusty barn, then goes left, along the bottom of the steep bank on the opposite slope.